 Adnan Syed have thousands of signatures online.

 The optics gave me mixed feelings.
-I was happy to see my ummah (community) follow the instruction Prophet Muhammad (PBUH) gave his followers when it pertains to changing injustice with one’s hands or voice (Sahih Muslim #49).
+I was happy to see my ummah (community) follow Prophet Muhammad (PBUH)’s divine instruction pertaining to changing injustice with one’s hands or voice (Sahih Muslim #49).
 But at the same time, I was disappointed to see such a classic display of selective activism.
-It is easy to tell Adnan Syed’s run-in with centuries old American legal discrimination was met with greater widespread condemnation because his family origins trace back to a Muslim majority country.
+It was easy to tell Adnan Syed’s run-in with centuries old American legal discrimination was met with greater widespread condemnation because his family origins trace back to a Muslim majority country.
 We call these types of Muslims “Heritage Muslims” in dawah circles.
 Far too often we see the religious identity of immigrant Muslim-Americans and first-generation Muslim-Americans receive better recognized validation, while Foundational Black American reverts and Latino American reverts get undermined by their faith community.
 It unequivocally goes against the divine declaration from Prophet Muhammad when he said, “O people, your Lord is one and your father Adam is one.
 There is no favor of an Arab over a foreigner, nor a foreigner over an Arab, and neither white skin over black skin, nor black skin over white skin, except by righteousness.
 Have I not delivered the message?”
 (Musnad Ahmad #22978).
 There is no such thing as a hyphenated Muslim in the eyes of Allah (SWT).

 The racial, ethnic, or national origin of a Muslim does not even factor into Allah (SWT)’s reasoning when he deals justly with the human family.
 Therefore, we should invoke unconditional just treatment of all Muslims the same way, especially when it comes to institutionalized racism in the American justice system.
 Islam is the fasted growing religion in U.S. prisons as 18% of the total incarcerated population is Muslim, compared to just 1% of the entire American population (Bershidsky, 2017).
 80% of all prison religious conversions are to Islam (Bershidsky, 2017).
 Studies show, one-third of all Black American inmates revert to Islam (SpearIt, 2013).
 Latino American inmates are also playing a huge role in the omnipresent spreading of Islam in US prisons (SpearIt, 2013).
 That being said, Black Americans who are predominantly Foundational Black Americans, account for 53% of all wrongful convictions in the United States (Chang, 2022).
 Not only that, they are 7.5x more likely to be wrongfully convicted for murder than White Americans (Swarns, 2022).
 40% of Latino Americans who falsely confessed to crimes said they did not fully understand spoken English, which was an underlying reason for their wrongful imprisonment (Selby, 2020).
 Black American males receive sentences that are on average 19.1% longer than white male offenders with the same previous criminal record (USSC, 2017).
 Latino Americans also receive considerably harsher sentences than white offenders with the same previous criminal record (Cipriano, 2022) Due to these statistics, it is profoundly evident that Foundational Black Americans and Latino Americans need our help most when it comes to raising awareness about legal discrimination in the American justice system.
 Muslim Americans should be giving more prison reform attention to those two demographics than they do to immigrant Muslims or the descendants of immigrant Muslims.
 Instead, victims like Adnan Syed garner the bulk of the focus.
 Prison statistics indicate that there are roughly 378,000 incarcerated Muslims in the United States given the fact 18% of inmates in U.S. correctional facilities are Muslim and the total incarcerated population in the United States is 2 million people (Sawyer and Wagner, 2022).
 Most of them are Foundational Black Americans and Latino Americans, which means there are bound to be thousands of falsely convicted Muslims behind bars just like Adnan Syed was.
 Their human rights deserve to be protected by our ummah too.
 Prophet Muhammad (PBUH) said, “A man does not accuse another man of wickedness or unbelief but that it will be turned against him, if his companion is innocent” (Sahih Bukhari #6045).
 False accusations are resolutely condemned and prohibited in Islam.
 One of the seven biggest sins in Islam is falsely accusing a chaste woman of adultery (Quran 24:4; Sahih Bukhari in FathAl-Bari 5/393).
 Ibn Abbas (RA), the first cousin of the Prophet Muhammad (PBUH), is recognized as the most renowned translator of the Quran and he contended that there are 70 major sins in Islam.
 Bearing false witness and being a dishonest judge in a court of law are two transgressions included in the 70 major sins in Islam.
 As a result, it is crystal clear to see Islam makes it incumbent on the Muslim community to suppress loopholes in the justice system rooted in dynamics like legal discrimination by race.
 Prophet Muhammad (PBUH) once said, “Ward off hudud (legal punishments) from the Muslims as much as you can, and if you find a way out for the person, then let them go.
 For it is better for authority to err in mercy that to err in punishment.”
 (Sunan al-Tirmidhi #1424).